somemacsongs/journey-to-the-center-of-hawkthorne/README.md

  - 2 points for stage 2
  - 3 points for stage 3

 All stages will have 10 questions each.
-At the end, your score will be revised and you will classified in 5 different levels of proficiency:
+At the end, your score will be revised and you will be classified in 5 different levels of proficiency:

  - Level 1 - Human Being (0-15 points)
  - Level 2 - Delta Cube (16-25 points)